wrfg/wrfg.org/content/pages/about.md

 ---
 ## Mission

-WRFG 89.3 FM Radio Free Georgia Broadcasting Foundation, Inc. provides a voice for those who have been traditionally denied open access to the broadcast media through the involvement of a broad base of community elements to guarantee that access.
+WRFG 89.3 FM Radio Free Georgia Broadcasting provides a voice for those who have been traditionally denied open access to the broadcast media through the involvement of a broad base of community elements to guarantee that access.

 In the utilization of the Foundation’s facilities and in its programs the following communities will receive first priority: